nutanix/ntnx-api-cmdlet-help/md/en-US/Get-Task.md

 ```

 ## DESCRIPTION
 Displays tasks for the connected Prism Central.
-Typically used to get status of running tasks.
+Typically used to get the status of running tasks.
 To get the task already completed, use `-IncludeCompleted`.
-To wait until the task is completed, append pipe followed by `Wait-Task`.
+To wait until the task is completed, append a pipe followed by `Wait-Task`.
 Default task count value is 20

 ## EXAMPLES